West Indies anti-piracy operations of the United States: 1822–1823

-Three significant engagements occurred between the British and the pirates in 1822 and 1823.
+Three significant engagements occurred between the pirates and British ships in 1822 and 1823.
 In March, boat crews from USS Enterprise captured two launches and four boats in a creek near Cape Antonio and on March 6, they seized eight more craft and over 150 pirates.
-A British merchantman under Captain William Smith was taken over by Spanish pirates of the schooner Emanuel in July 1822.
-The pirates made the British commander walk the plank and when he attempted to swim away, he was shot in the back.
-Also on the ship was the captain's fourteen-year-old son, the boy's head was crushed by the pirate captain when he could no longer stand to hear the crying child.
+A British merchantman under Captain William Smith was captured by Spanish pirates from the schooner Emanuel in July 1822.
+The pirates made Smith walk the plank and when he attempted to swim away they shot him in the back.
+Also on the ship was Smith's fourteen-year-old son, whose head was crushed by the pirate captain when he could no longer stand to hear him crying.
 USS Grampus encountered the brig Palyrma flying Spanish colors on August 15, 1822.
 Commanding Lieutenant Gregory suspected the ship to be a pirate so he approached to board but as Grampus drew near, Palyrma opened fire and a brief three and a half minute battle was fought.
 After boarding the wrecked vessel, the pirates were found to be from Puerto Rico and had a letter of marque that was intended to get the outlaws out of a situation like this.
 The letter was found to be fake so the pirates were detained and handed over to the Spanish in Cuba.
 At this time the usual procedure for dealing with captured pirates was turning them over to Spain because the United States didn't have the authority to imprison them.